 My name is Luke Murphy, after more than 13 years out of education, I have decided to jump right in and do an undergraduate degree with the Open University.
-I am currently enrolled and studying a Bsc in Computing and IT.
+I am currently enrolled and studying a Bsc Cyber Security.

 I am not new to computing, I have knowledge in many areas of the industry.
 My main expertise is in web design using WordPress CMS, I also have a deep understanding of Internet Marketing such as SEO, PPC and Email Marketing.

-I have worked on large SEO campaigns for organisations such as Landrover Jaguar and GCHQ within the recruitment aspect of the companies.
+I have had the opportunity to work with large SEO campaigns for organisations such as Landrover Jaguar and GCHQ within the recruitment aspect of the companies.

 I decided to take up studying with the Open University because I did not want to be tied down into a brick university, I actually like the freedom of distance learning.
 Distance learning means it is possible to learn at a pace that suits me, without the distractions of other people.